ddev/ddev/docs/developers/surf-testmachine-setup.md

 7. Install Surf:
     - The quickest way to install Surf is with NPM:
     `npm install -g surf-build`
-    - OR you can download a release from https://github.com/surf-build/surf/releases.
+    - Alternatively, download a release from https://github.com/surf-build/surf/releases.
 8. Configure the windows machine to [automatically log in on boot](https://www.howtogeek.com/112919/how-to-make-your-windows-8-computer-logon-automatically/).
 9. In an *administrative cmd shell*,
 ```
 set GITHUB_TOKEN=012345...
 set DDEV_PANTHEON_API_TOKEN=012356...